 Probably not their intended use, but these Amasawa Ratchet Hanger Pulley Ropes make the best washing line!
 Hook together and pull taut using the small but effective ratchet around a tree, bush or post and you have the perfect line which is robust but thin enough for pegs.

-If you need to get to the facilities in the middle of the night, and there the ones which don’t provide free paper, sling this bit of innovative camping equipment over your shoulder.
+If you need to use the facilities in the middle of the night (and there the ones which don’t provide free paper), or you’re camping off grid, sling this bit of innovative camping equipment over your shoulder.

 The Hillington Solar Powered Shower is great for conserving water and fuel.
 Fill the bag and hang in the sun for three hours and you’ll have 20 litres of 45°c water for your shower.

-No 12v hairdryer is going to work as well as your 1200w all signing, all dancing version at home.
-But, if drying your hair on your motorhome travels is important then the Program 12v Portable Hairdryer is the best of them.
+No 12v hairdryer is going to work as well as your 2000w all signing, all dancing version at home.
+But, if drying your hair on your motorhome travels is important then the Maso 12v Portable Hairdryer is the best of them.

 Motorhome Gadgets for the Kitchen

 Suitable for Nespresso pods and ground coffee, it uses no electricity just pump power!
 Super lightweight and compact, this is a really nifty motorhome gadget which makes me happy!

 We also carry a Cadac but it’s not always appropriate to get it out when wild camping, as sometimes we’re only ‘parking’!
 This has to be high on the list of best camping essentials, whether you’re motorhoming, campervanning or camping.

 Other Useful Motorhome Gadgets

-For total peace of mind when away from home, this Netgear Arlo Pro Smart Home Security CCTV Camera System is a completely cordless cloud-based security system, giving your 24 hour monitoring capabilities from your laptop, tablet or phone.
+For total peace of mind when away from home, this Netgear Arlo Pro 3 Smart Home Security CCTV Camera System is a completely cordless cloud-based security system, giving your 24 hour monitoring capabilities from your laptop, tablet or phone.

-These plastic butchers hooks are worth their weight in gold!
-We have used them for so many things; hanging bananas, tea towels and utensils in the motorhome kitchen, washing from the awning when it’s raining, swimwear in the shower when on the move.
-I could site dozens of examples but don’t want to bore you!
-Try these instead of suction hooks (which always fall off) and wonder why you didn’t get some before!
+These plastic butchers hooks are worth their weight in gold and create storage space where there wasn’t any!
+We have used them for so many things; hanging bananas, tea towels and utensils in the motorhome kitchen, washing from the awning when it’s raining, swimwear in the shower when on the move – they really are essential campervan gadgets!